cmusser/vpnd/README.md

   decrypting recorded flows in the future, even if the initial private keys are compromised.
 This is known as "forward secrecy".

 - DragonFlyBSD-only at the moment.
-Support for the other BSDs still needs some minor porting work and Linux is possible as well.
+Full support for the other BSDs still needs varying degrees of work.
+Linux is possible as well.
 The status of porting is described below.

 - Layer 3 transport.
 Saves bandwidth and prevents broadcast traffic from traversing the link.